endrl/segment-editor/README.md

 * Fix: Movie collections
 * [X] Movies should open in player view
-* Manage all media segments by creatorId (new page)
 * Server side search query
 * Add audio support
 * More filter